Social Security COLA is Expected to Rise 2.5% in 2025 :How Inflation Effect Incomes of Retirees ?

 A reduced cost-of-living adjustment (COLA) might make it more difficult for retirees to keep up with growing expenditures, particularly given the fact that inflation continues to have an impact on day-to-day spending.

-How the Effects of Inflation Affect the Incomes of Retirees
+How Inflation Affects the Incomes of Retirees?

 It may be difficult for those who are on fixed incomes to maintain their level of life since the costs of essential commodities, such as food and healthcare, tend to increase at a quicker rate than other prices.